 But Chepe did not stay loyal to his former commander, and reportedly masterminded the kidnapping of four of Cuco Vanoy's sons in December 2008, for which he is said to have collected $25 million in ransom.

 Chepe did remain an ally of Mono Vides, also a Paisas commander, even as some sub-lieutenants chose to break away from the group in favor of partnerships with other organizations.
 However, after Mono Vides was killed by the army in October 2010, Chepe left the Paisas to join the rival Urabeños.
-He and fellow Paisas boss German Bustos Alarcon, alias "El Puma," were recruited by Urabeños boss Roberto Vargas Gutierrez, alias "Gavilan" -- also a former member of the Mineros Bloc.
+He and fellow Paisas boss German Bustos Alarcon, alias "El Puma," were recruited by Urabeños boss Roberto Vargas Gutierrez, alias "Gavilan," who was also a former member of the Mineros Bloc.

 As an Urabeños commander, Chepe was believed to work with his former enemies from the Revolutionary Armed Forces of Colombia (FARC) guerrilla group, making business alliances in the interests of drug trafficking.